-The recommended Annual Commitment Pledge for fiscal year 2022 - 2023 was set by the Finance Committee and approved by the Board of Trustees.
-It is the number that is required for Congregation Shalom to meet its fiscal year 2022 - 2023 Operating Need, including funding the Building Fund.
+The recommended Annual Commitment Pledge for each fiscal year is set by the Finance Committee and approved by the Board of Trustees.
+It is the number that is required for Congregation Shalom to meet its Operating Need, including funding the Building Fund.
 The number is comparable to what we would have set for dues plus the Long-Term Maintenance (LTM) fee in previous years.

 This year we have raised the recommended Annual Commitment Pledge by \$50 and we are asking all members to increase their pledge.
-Although our income from pledges has not fully recovered from the pandemic, our goal this year is to fully restore services to our members and our community.
+We have restored services and activities to pre-pandemic levels and are dealing with increased costs.
 Because of this we are drawing significantly from the Chai Fund and continuing funding of the Building Fund at a reduced level in order to balance next year's budget.
 This approach is not sustainable.
 We hope every family can increase their pledge by at least \$50, and significantly more if possible, to provide for a sustainable annual budget.